chargify/chargify_api_ares/README.md

 `Chargify::Customer`
 `Chargifiy::Subscription`

-Check out the examples in the `examples` directory.
+Check out the examples in the `samples` directory.
 If you're not familiar with how ActiveResource works, you may be interested in some [ActiveResource Documentation](http://apidock.com/rails/ActiveResource/Base)